Last updated

 Free from Apple and Google

-If you’re looking to avoid staying with family or (bravely) decided to sneak away for the holidays, we recommend avoiding Airbnb: in recent years, the app has become plagued by exorbitant “cleaning fees,” turning what used to be a cheap alternative into just another lodging search engine.
+If you’re looking to avoid staying with family over the holidays or just want to sneak away for a long weekend, we recommend avoiding Airbnb.
+In recent years, the app has become plagued by exorbitant "cleaning fees."
+Over time, Airbnb has become more and more expensive to use, with more Canadians falling back on the tried and true hotel experience.

 Screenshot of HotelTonight map feature